 The Trident Concept© was founded by Alison Salter and forms the basis of our Chronic Pain Treatment Programme.
 It is a three tiered Treatment Approach to healing the mind and body after physical trauma (usually to the upper cervical spine i.e the upper neck), whether the trauma be recent or sustained several decades ago or perhaps even from one’s own birth.
 This may be trauma which you remember and acknowledge but it is also very common for us to treat patients who are not aware of any trauma having caused injury to their spine.
 An upper cervical injury cannot necessarily be felt and is not obvious to the untrained eye.

-Please read About Us in order to fully understand the Trident Concept, how it came into being and what it entails.
+Please read About Us in order to fully understand the Trident Concept.

 Our collaborative Treatment Course comprising Mindfulness for Pain Management and Reduction-SAT-Pilates/Somatics is appropriate for you if you can relate to any of the following: